PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/user-components-create-file.rst

 .. warning::

     The ``*.components`` files are only used by the editor.
-It is recommended to exclude them from a final release of the game.
+It is recommended to exclude them from the final release of the game.
 Only the generated JavaScript files are relevant to the game files.